nishantkumar1292/daily_motivation/README.md

 - [ ] Support for longer videos (>10 minutes per clip)
 - [ ] Speaker tagging and attribution improvements
 - [ ] Custom theme configuration
+- [ ] Auto detection of themes from the video